-Research has recently emerged in the use of gesture recognition in the manipulation of three dimensional form, perhaps best in the Sketch system by Robert Zeleznik [Zeleznik, 1996].
+Research has emerged of late in the use of gesture recognition in the manipulation of three dimensional form, perhaps best in the Sketch system by Robert Zeleznik [Zeleznik, 1996].
 The Sketch system attempts to rethink the common three-dimensional modelling program.
 Instead of a highly precise, numerical environment, Sketch presents a space wherein the user is able to rapidly sketch out ideas in three-dimensions.
 The Sketch screen does not employ any common GUI tools, instead all actions are based on gesture recognition and on the context of the three-dimensional form being acted upon.
-The most notable aspect of this approach is the sense of comprehensibility that the system appears to have, in spite of its gesture complexity.{show Sketch screen, also table of gestures, also Snibbe Brown CS work}
+The most notable aspect of this approach is the sense of comprehensibility that the system appears to have, in spite of its gesture complexity.

 Mr. Zeleznik visited MIT this past year to demonstrate the wizardry of his Sketch program.
-In Zeleznik's hands, he could quickly craft all manner of three-dimensional forms: tables, lamps, windows with windowshades, pianos with keys, etc. The computer screen seemed to leap at his touch, all based on rapid motions with the mouse and the occasional touch of a key.
+In Zeleznik's hands, he could quickly craft all manner of threedimensional forms: tables, lamps, windows with windowshades, pianos with keys, etc. The computer screen seemed to leap at his touch, all based on rapid motions with the mouse and the occasional touch of a key.
 The effect was truly amazing.
 When one of the graduate students in the group watching his demonstration asked to try out the system, he graciously offered his seat.
 However, even with its maker leaning over the his shoulder coaching, the graduate student could barely make a cube with Sketch.

 Though the Sketch interface is without buttons or menus or dialogue boxes, it is also very difficult to learn at first.
 Or rather, in order to learn the Sketch system, one must use dramatically different methods to those employed when learning traditional graphical user interfaces.
 The Sketch paradigm does not provide for the common exploratory learning of most commercial software products.
 If one tries to attempt to explore with Sketch, perhaps by tossing the mouse around or clicking each mouse button in various combinations, seemingly random events occur on the screen.
 Upon seeing Sketch live, the immediate impression one gets is that the system is particularly tuned to Robert Zeleznik's gestures.
 This is probably not the case.
-A more likely situation is that in order to use the Sketch system effectively, one should be coached in a process more similar to learning to hit a baseball or ride a bicycle than memorizing what icon stands for "extrude."
+A more likely situation is that the process of learning Sketch is more similar to learning to hit a baseball or ride a bicycle than memorizing what icon stands for "extrude."